 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.

-RECOMMENDED: See more of the best pizza in NYC
+RECOMMENDED: Find more of the best restaurants in NYC

-The best New York pizza ranked
+Best New York pizza

 Bow down, ladies and gentlemen.
 The king is an exquisite blend of bright plum-tomato sauce, puddles of rich buffalo mozzarella, zesty sausage, peppers and onions, all topped with drizzled olive oil from a copper pot and snipped basil leaves.
 Watching living legend Domenico DeMarco concoct his signature pie is damn near theatrical—if a bit on the long side.
 The hike for many of us to this no-frills Midwood spot will take a while.
 But trust us—one bite is worth the wait. $32.

 The crisp throwback crusts, crowned with subtly sweet marinara and fresh mozzarella, are barely thicker than the paper plates your usual dollar slices are served on—but don’t write this pie off because it’s so damn pliable.
 (We’ll let deep-dish–lovin’ Chicagoans do that.)
 The nuanced za at this rustic Nolita eatery is a family affair too—it’s from Angelo Pappalardo, who learned the art of thin crust as a kid at his father’s Staten Island stalwart, Joe and Pat’s. $25.

 Chef/owner Mark Iacono’s next-generation pizzeria in Brooklyn’s Carroll Gardens has attracted za cognoscenti and celebrity admirers alike (sup, Bey and Jay?), and for good reason: Lucali’s basic pie with basil is a tour de force, with a wide, char-pocked crust capped in garlic-zapped sauce, buffalo and low-moisture mozzarellas, whisper-thin ribbons of Parmigiano-Reggiano and aromatic rosettes of basil. $24.

 Coal-fired blisters, spotted pools of house-made mozzarella and just the right amount of sauce (read: not much at all) keep us coming back to this 91-year-old Coney Island joint.
 Anthony “Totonno” Pero’s main attraction is a thing of beauty—perfectly served on a Styrofoam plate. $19.50.

 New Haven may have invented the clam pie, but Andrew Feinberg and Francine Stephens’s New York pizzeria damn sure perfected it.
 The gorgeous version here boasts a deep flavor, and the secret’s all in the sauce: The bivalves are plumped up in a white-wine reduction that’s then thickened with heavy cream and spread atop a crisp, AP-flour–based crust.
-With zippy chiles and a generous sprinkling of parsley, this is one pie to clamor over (yeah, we went there). $19.Book now Read more
+With zippy chiles and a generous sprinkling of parsley, this is one pie to clamor over (yeah, we went there). $19.

 There are few things we love more than a critic turned pro.
 From 2003 to 2014, Adam Kuban made a name for himself as the founder of beloved pizza blog Slice.
 Since then, he’s put his own slinging skills to the test, launching a weekend bar-pie pop-up inside Clinton Hill pizzeria Emily that regularly sells out months in advance.
 This mouth-tingling number builds on a well-done, credit-card–thin crust with Romano cheese, garlic-fennel sausage, pickled jalapeños and shaved red onions—a combo that’s launched this new pizzaiolo into the city’s pizza pantheon. $25.

 A Greenwich Village institution since Pino “Joe” Pozzuoli opened his doors in 1975, this pocket-sized pizzeria excels in the quintessential New York slice, with its pliant yet cracker-thin undercarriage, slightly sweet sauce and a blanket of drippy, fresh mozzarella—big rounds of pepperoni are the metaphorical cherry on top.
 Stock up on drinks, though: The high demand means you’re almost always guaranteed a just-made one that will burn your tongue. $24.

 The slices of Margherita at this 1933 East Harlem original are super thin and shorter than you’ll typically find, which means the average person—okay, fine, we—can easily wolf down five to six slices each, especially when they’re fresh from the oven with that bubbling, browned cap of creamy mozzarella beneath that zippy sauce. $18.

 Carlo Mirarchi knows how to mess around.
 His Neapolitan pies sport witty names (Spudnik Cheesus Christ) and even more playful toppings, but our favorite is the takeout- and delivery-only Bee Sting, a salty-sweet blend of oven-crisped sopressata, crushed tomatoes, punchy chile and, the kicker, a few sticky swirls of honey that masterfully cut the spice and savoriness of the salami.
 Sometimes it pays to stay in. $16.

 See readers' picks of the best pizzas

 Shocking news!
 New Yorkers love to argue about pizza.
 Who knew?
 Well, everyone, obviously—that’s why, when we presented our list of the 25 best New York pizzas, we also asked you guys to rearrange the list as you saw fit.
 Here are the results.

 Song E Napule